 Update on US 36 Public-Private Partnership: Understanding the Facts

-Over the last few weeks, the public asked CDOT for more details about the upcoming public-private partnership (P3) for the US 36 corridor.
+The public asked CDOT for more details about the upcoming public-private partnership (P3) for the US 36 corridor.
 We wanted to take this opportunity to explain what is happening with the P3 and the contract as there has been a lot of misinformation released.

 The US 36 project has been the result of a very public process for the last 10 years, and elected officials have been partners in it from the very beginning.
 The project began in 2003 with an Environmental Impact Statement process that included intense and lengthy participation from local governments and incorporated hundreds of public comments from numerous public meetings.
 The US 36 Express Lanes Project – a new express lane for Bus Rapid Transit, carpool vehicles and tolled vehicles, as well as the reconstruction of existing general purpose lanes (which continue to be free to all users) and the rebuilding of many aging bridges and a bikeway – is the result of that process.